Yeah, they can. I mean, why can’t they? Other dogs do, so in theory, there is no reason why cockapoos can’t too.

 Contents and Quick Navigation

 This is one of these questions that come up time and time again.
 I am sure breeders get asked it a lot too.
-Let’s look at this debate in some more depth as all the information I’ve seen about them being suitable is all on American sites.
+Let’s look at this debate in some more depth as all the information I’ve seen about them being suitable for cockapoos is on American sites.
 Their apartments are likely to be bigger and fancier than ours in the UK.
 Dogs like cockapoos need a lot of space and need to be taken for a walk often, even in a more traditional home, but in a flat, I’d imagine this would be more of an issue.

 Puppy training will be possible in a flat, but it will be much harder.
-I’ve written another article here on puppy pad training, but I think it would be so much harder if I lived in a flat and I don’t know how I would approach it.
+I’ve written another article here on cockapoo puppy pad training, but I think it would be so much harder if I lived in a flat and I don’t know how I would approach it with a cockapoo puppy.

 Luna Sometimes Needs To Go Out at 4 am

-This is very rare, but sometimes she will wake me up at 4 am or some other random time in the morning.
-It’s frustrating, but I can’t ignore her as she’s letting me know she needs to pop to the bathroom and doesn’t want to make a mess inside.
-I can’t imagine how hard this would be if I was in a 4th-floor apartment.
+This is very rare, but sometimes my cockapoo, Luna, will wake me up at 4 am or some other random time in the morning.
+It’s frustrating, but I can’t ignore her as she’s being a good dog, letting me know she needs to pop to the bathroom and doesn’t want to make a mess inside.
+I can’t imagine how hard this would be if I was in a 4th-floor property.
 I’d have to put some shoes on, walk down the stairs etc.

-In a house, it’s still a pain (as I like my sleep) but we can just head to the back garden, she has a quick wee, and then we head back inside.
+In a house, it’s still a pain (as I like my sleep) but we can just walk to the back garden, she has a quick wee, and then we head back inside.

 Ground Floor Apartment

-Personally, the only way I would own a cockapoo in an apartment is if it was a ground-floor apartment.
-Preferably one with some nice double doors that go out onto a shared garden so that it’s easier just to let my dog out.
+Personally, the only way I would own a pet like a cockapoo in an apartment is if it was a ground-floor apartment.
+Preferably one with nice double doors that go out onto a shared garden so that it’s easier just to let my dog out.

 As discussed a lot on this site before, as pets, cockapoos are a breed of dog that can suffer from separation anxiety.
-This means that if they are left there’s a higher chance they could bark a lot, which many people will find annoying.
-This could not only annoy 1 neighbour (if you lived in a semi-detached house) but it could also annoy neighbours below, above and side to side.
+This means that if they are left alone for long periods there’s a higher chance they could bark a lot, which many people will find annoying.
+This could not only annoy one neighbour (if you lived in a semi-detached home) but it could also annoy neighbours below, above and side to side.

-Also, with their being more neighbours around there’s a bigger chance they will make more noise, which could put your dog on edge and make them bark more at everything they were hearing.
-This then ends up in a vicious circle.
+Also, with their being more people around there’s a bigger chance they will make more noise, which could put your dog on edge and make them bark more at everything they were hearing.
+This then ends up being a bit of a vicious circle.

 Make Sure Dogs Are Allowed

 A lot of apartments don’t allow any sort of pets, let alone the boisterous cross breed of cocker spaniel and poodle you get with a cockapoo.
-Make sure you double-check with your landlord to make sure dogs are allowed.
+Make sure you double-check with your property landlord that pets and dogs are allowed.
 The last thing you want is to move in and then face eviction or having to find somewhere else for your dog to live while you sort it out.
 A lot of it might depend on how low shedding your cockapoo is, and whether it is more like a spaniel or a poodle.

 Plenty Of Exercise